mbalazin/cse599c-17sp-projects/aqp-systems/postgres/Readme.md

 | Skewed data (100GB)   | 99m 22s         |
 | Uniform data (100GB)  | 100m 54s        |

+All experiments below are performed 5 times and the results reported are mean, along with the standard deviations in our observations.

 ### Query 1
+We start with a very simple aggregate query on the largest table `LINEITEM` in the TPC-H benchmark.
+We compute all the three aggregates `count`, `sum` and `average` that are supported by Bernoulli sampling.
+We present the error percentage in the estimate and the corresponding runtimes for both uniform and skewed data in the graphs below.

 ```sql
 SELECT COUNT(*) AS NUM_ITEMS,
        SUM(L_QUANTITY) AS TOT_COST,